garbados/couchdb/share/doc/src/api/misc.rst

   * **200**:
     Request completed successfully.

-Gets the CouchDB log, equivalent to accessing the local log file of the corresponding CouchDB instance.
+Gets the Cloudant log, equivalent to accessing the local log file of the corresponding Cloudant instance.

 When you request the log, the response is returned as plain (UTF-8) text, with an HTTP ``Content-type`` header as ``text/plain``.